 To set the tracing and generate a new set of log files and traces, complete the following steps for the servers or clusters that show the issue:

-- In the Integrated Solutions Console, under Troubleshooting > Log and Trace, server the server for which you want to change the settings.
+- In the Integrated Solutions Console, under Troubleshooting > Log and Trace, click the server name for which you want to change the settings.